ivmai/bdwgc/doc/scale.md

 ## Options for enhanced scalability

-Version 6.0 of the collector adds two facilities to enhance collector scalability on multiprocessors.
-As of 6.0alpha1, these are supported only under Linux on X86 and IA64 processors, though ports to other otherwise supported Pthreads platforms should be straightforward.
+The collector uses two facilities to enhance collector scalability on multiprocessors.
 They are intended to be used together.
+(The following refers to Makefile.direct again.)

   * Building the collector with `-DPARALLEL_MARK` allows the collector to run the mark phase in parallel in multiple threads, and thus on multiple